NITCbase/nitcbase.github.io/docs/Misc/B+ Trees.md

 #### Example

 How do we traverse a B+ tree?
 Let us consider the following B+ tree.
+Note that the leaf nodes have been indicated with the colour blue and internal nodes with the colour green in the following diagrams.
+The record pointers have been omitted from the diagrams in the interest of clarity.

 ![](../../static/img/bplustree/14.png)

 Suppose we want to find all values greater than 25.